js816/Credit_Risk_Analysis/README.md

 ## Discussion of Results

-There was large variance seen between the performance of the various models.
+There was a large variance seen between the performance of the various models.
 In general, as more advanced models were utilized, performance improved.
 In some areas, all models performed well.
 On the other hand, all struggled in other areas.
 The ensemble models both performed at higher levels than other models.

 ## Balanced Accuracy